Explore Current Career Opportunities

 Our Core Values

-to our patients, right here in our community.
-We partner with Centers of Excellence
+very best results to our patients, right here in our community.
+We partner with

-community needs through investments in state-of-the-art equipment, renovations
+striving to meet community needs through investments in state-of-the-art

-Value Index as a Top 100 Hospital for the value we contribute to the community.
+by the Consumer Value Index as a Top 100 Hospital for the value we contribute

 Location, location, location

-located in Ithaca, New York, situated in the heart of the Finger Lakes
+Medical Center is located in Ithaca, New York, situated in the heart of the

-wine country.
-A small, cosmopolitan city on the south end of Cayuga Lake,
+Finger Lakes wine country.
+A small, cosmopolitan city on the south end of

-Ithaca is known for its diverse cultural life and its natural beauty.
-Lakes,
+Cayuga Lake, Ithaca is known for its diverse cultural life and its natural

-waterfalls, gorges, and trails for hiking and cross-country skiing abound,
+beauty.
+Lakes, waterfalls, gorges, and trails for hiking and cross-country

-providing year-round recreational opportunities.
-Ithaca is also home to an
+skiing abound, providing year-round recreational opportunities.
+Ithaca is also

-active community of artists in theatre, music, dance, film, and the visual
+home to an active community of artists in theatre, music, dance, film, and the

 For more information: